-Healthy Mind Sacramento cognitive behavioral therapy
+Healthy Mind Sacramento Cognitive Behavioral Therapy

-how does it work?
+How does it work?

-is it any different from other talk therapy?
+Is it any different from other talk therapy?

-If you have had talk therapy before and felt like: “I talked but I didn’t feel like I really accomplished anything” then you may be a great candidate.
-Cognitive behavioral therapy is a good type of therapy for people who want a game plan and results.
-In contrast, if you prefer therapy that is more open and unstructured, or have issues from childhood you wish to discuss, cognitive behavioral therapy probably is not a good fit.
+If you have had talk therapy before and felt like this: “I talked but I didn’t feel like I really accomplished anything” or “I felt like I was just talking to a friend,” then you may be a great candidate.
+CBT is a good type of therapy for people who want a game plan and results.
+It also tends to be present-focused.
+In contrast, if you prefer therapy that is more open and unstructured, or have issues from childhood you wish to discuss, CBT may not be a good fit.

 What happens in session?

-how long does treatment last?
+How long does treatment last?